ngraziano/wmbus-izar-to-lorawan/README.md

-# Sample of LMICPP-Arduino for Arduino Pro mini with deepsleep at 2Mhz and with custom bootloader
+# Lora proxy for izar wmbus

+This project listen to izar frame every 5 minute and transmit flags and current meter index by lorawan.
+When you meter is far away from your network, it allow to use lorawan.

+The SX1276 is used both for wmbus (in FSK mode) and for lorawan, it's allow to have a simple circuit with just a SX1276 connected to a microcontroller.

+Only work with IZAR frame (length harcoded) but can be adapted for other wmbus frame

+Tested with Arduino Pro Mini and RFM95 on EU868 frequencies.
 *Warning* : Not standart bootloader **must** be installed to handle watchdog and low voltage

-Tested with Arduino Pro Mini and RFM95 on EU868 frequencies.

 ## Usage